SamiaTouileb/ScandinavianHONEST/README.md

 We used two measures to quantufy the harmful representation of the selected Scandinavian language models:

 1. HONEST score: Following the work on (Nozza et al., 2021), we computed the HONEST scores using the python package available [*here*](https://github.com/MilaNLProc/honest).
-PLease refer to this paper if you would like to know more: Nozza D., Bianchi F., and Hovy D. "HONEST: Measuring hurtful sentence completion in language models."
+PLease refer to the following paper if you would like to know more about HONEST: Nozza D., Bianchi F., and Hovy D. "HONEST: Measuring hurtful sentence completion in language models."
 The 2021 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies.
 Association for Computational Linguistics, 2021. https://aclanthology.org/2021.naacl-main.191

 2. Toxic score: We used the [*perspective API*](https://perspectiveapi.com/) to compute the score.
 Check the paper for more details.